 Kidney & Diabetes

 Jaros, Antonin; Sroya, Hafiz A; Wolfe, Venita K; Ghai, Vikas; Roumelioti, Maria-Eleni; Shaffi, Kamran; Wang, Kai; Pankratz, Vernon Shane; Unruh, Mark L; and Argyropoulos, Christos, "Study protocol: rationale and design of the community-based prospective cohort study of kidney function and diabetes in rural New Mexico, the COMPASS study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 5.